eclipsesrl/udesly-docs/docs/shopify-product-page.md

 >item=tags

 ## Product Images
 It can be set on an Image, Div, Slider, Lightbox and on a Lightbox contained in a Collection List item.
-It will be repeated 1 time for image set.
+It will be repeated 1 time for image set (except if you're using a Lightbox not contained in a Collection List item).

 > item=product-images